brkaisin/tio/README.md

 This project is licensed under the MIT license.
 You can find the full text of the license in the [LICENSE](LICENSE.txt) file.

 This project was inspired by [ZIO](https://zio.dev/), a powerful functional effect library for Scala.
-While no code was directly copied, the concepts and design patterns influenced this work.
 If, in the future, the resemblance becomes too important, conditions of the Apache 2.0 license will be applied.

 ## Contributing